vishalsunder/vishalsunder.github.io/_pages/about.md

 From 2012-2016, I was an undergraduate student of Electrical Engineering at IIT (BHU), Varanasi.
 Here I worked under the supervision of [Dr. Gopal Sharma](https://www.iitbhu.ac.in/dept/eee/people/gsharmaeee).

 ### News:
+* January 2021: Our paper "Handling Class Imbalance in Low-Resource Dialogue Systems by Combining Few-Shot Classification and Interpolation" accepted at ICASSP-2021.
 * August 2019: I joined The Ohio State University as a PhD student!
 * May 2019: Our paper "One-shot Information Extraction from Document Images using Neuro-Deductive Program Synthesis" accepted at the 13th International Workshop on Neural-Symbolic Learning and Reasoning at IJCAI 2019.
 * December 2018: Our paper "CRESA: A Deep Learning Approach to Competing Risk Recurrent Event Survival Analysis" accepted at the 23rd Pacific-Asia Conference on Knowledge Discovery and Data Mining (PAKDD 2019).